Report Code: CMI57596

 The Higher Education market has seen several partnerships in recent years, with companies seeking to expand their market presence and leverage synergies to improve their product offerings and profitability.
 Some notable examples of mergers and acquisitions in the Higher Education market include:

-• In May 2024, the US signed a historic Framework for Cooperation with the Government of Kenya to support new partnerships between universities and industry to drive innovation, research, and job growth in STEM-related fields in Kenya and globally.
+• In May 2025, the US signed a historic Framework for Cooperation with the Government of Kenya to support new partnerships between universities and industry to drive innovation, research, and job growth in STEM-related fields in Kenya and globally.
 USAID Counsellor Clinton White signed the Enhancing Science, Technology, Engineering, and Math (STEM) Education for Economic Development Framework for Cooperation alongside Kenyan Prime Cabinet Secretary Wycliffe Musalia Mudavadi as part of Kenyan President William Ruto’s State Visit to the US.
-The signing took place at Spelman College in Atlanta, where representatives of the U.S. and Kenyan governments were gathered to discuss investments in higher education, partnerships in STEM education at the post-high school level, and how science, technology, engineering, and math education can contribute to Kenya’s economic growth.
+The signing took place at Spelman College in Atlanta, where representatives of the U.S. and Kenyan governments were gathered to discuss investments in higher education, partnerships in STEM education at the post-high school level, and how science technology, engineering, and math education can contribute to Kenya’s economic growth.

 These Partnerships helped companies expand their product offerings, improve their market presence, and capitalize on growth opportunities in the Higher Education market.
 The trend is expected to continue as companies seek a competitive edge.